rpedrodasilva10/neoway-integration-challenge/README.md

 - `"csvpath":str` - Name of the csv file to be processed

 **Responses**
-- `201 CREATED` - Success, companies added
+- `200 OK` - Success, companies added
 - `400 BAD REQUEST` - Cannot process the given file
-- `404 NOT FOUND` - File doesn't exists / There is no data to update in the datbase
+- `404 NOT FOUND` - File doesn't exist/ There is no data to update in the database

 ``` json